-Entities other than FDIC – federally insured financial institutions that conduct money transmission activities in Colorado, including the sale of money orders, transfer of funds, and other instruments for the repayment of money or credit are required to be licensed by the Colorado Division of Banking pursuant to the Money Transmitters Act, Title 12, Article 52, Colorado Revised Statutes.
-If there are questions or concerns regarding a transaction with a licensee, please contact the Colorado Division of Banking at 1(303)894-7575 or by mail at: Colorado Division of Banking, 1560 Broadway, Suite 975, Denver, Colorado 80202.
+Entities other than FDIC insured financial institutions that conduct money transmission activities in Colorado, including the sale of money orders, transfer of funds, and other instruments for the payment of money or credit, are required to be licensed by the Colorado Division of Banking pursuant to the Money Transmitters Act, Title 11, Article 110, Colorado Revised Statutes.

 First, contact Sigue Corporation to resolve any dispute you may have.
 If you are not able to resolve a dispute directly with the company, you may file a complaint with the Florida Department of Financial Services: